JudahGabriel/OctoStore/README.md

 Your executable file should be an `.exe`, `.appx`, `.appxbundle`, `.msi`, `.msix`, or `.msixbundle`.

-If your app is a PWA, note that your app will always run the latest version of your PWA on the web.
-Creating a new release on GitHub for your PWA only serves to increment that version of your app in the Microsoft Store and optionally update your Store listing (e.g. with new icons, screenshots, what's new info, etc.)
+If your app is a PWA, note that your app in the Microsoft Store will always run the latest version of your PWA on the web.
+Creating a new release on GitHub for your PWA only serves to increment that version of your app in the Microsoft Store and optionally update your Store listing e.g. new icons, updated screenshots, what's new, etc.

 ## Your app's release notes